 The Corporation and other financial institutions were also defendants in a class action lawsuit pending in the Superior Court of Quebec asserting statutory and civil claims against the Corporation for misrepresentations in primary market disclosures.
 On August 4, 2020, Valeant entered into a settlement of this matter with plaintiffs, on behalf of all remaining defendants, for a settlement amount of CAD 94 million (to be fully paid by Valeant, without contribution from the Corporation or any underwriters).
 The court approved the settlement on November 16, 2020.
 On January 2, 2018, several pension funds filed an additional suit in the District of New Jersey against Valeant and others, including the Corporation, asserting a negligent misrepresentation claim against the Corporation and another financial institution in connection with the March 2015 Note Offering.
-On September 26, 2018, the District of New Jersey dismissed the sole claim against the Corporation, subject to plaintiff's appellate rights.
+On September 26, 2018, the District of New Jersey dismissed the sole claim against the Corporation, and on July 13, 2020, the action was dismissed with prejudice pursuant to a settlement agreement between the plaintiffs and Valeant under which the company and other underwriters received a full release.
 On January 4, 2018, a hedge fund and related entities filed suit in the Southern District of New York against Valeant and others, including the Corporation.
 The complaint asserts claims under Sections 11 and 12 of the Securities Act of 1933 in connection with the March 2015 Stock Offering.
 The action was later transferred to the District of New Jersey, and on September 14, 2018, the court denied the underwriter group's partial motion to dismiss the complaint.
 On November 20, 2019, all defendants, including the Corporation, filed a motion for judgment on the pleadings.
 On June 26, 2020, the Special Master recommended that the claims against the underwriters be dismissed.
-On June 16, 2021, the Third Circuit issued an opinion in Bahaa Aly et al. v.
+On June 16, 2021, the Third Circuit issued an opinion in Bahaa Alv et al. v.
 Valeant Pharmaceuticals et al. reversing the decision issued by the District Court that had formed the legal basis for the Special Master's recommendation.
-The defendants, including the Corporation, have advised the Special Master that they intend to withdraw their motion for the District Court to adopt the Special Master's June 26, 2020 report and recommendation.
+The defendants, including the Corporation, subsequently withdrew their motion for the District Court to adopt the Special Master's June 26, 2020 report and recommendation.
 Accordingly, the parties are proceeding with discovery in this action.
 In connection with its role as an initial purchaser in the Note Offerings and an underwriter in the Stock Offering, the Corporation received a customary indemnification agreement from Valeant as issuer.